sentenial/developer-docs/pages/prodNuapay/np_mdtoverview.md

 * The payer signs the DDI and Nuapay moves its status to `READY FOR EXPORT`.
 * Once per day, Nuapay picks up all `READY FOR EXPORT` DDIs and includes them in an AUDDIS submission file, which is passed to Bacs; at this point the DDI status is updated to `EXPORTED`
 * Bacs operates on a 3- to 4-business day cycle (see below) so when the scheme receives the AUDDIS file from Nuapay it processes all the DDIs contained in it and lodges the instructions with the various payers' banks.
-* Where there are issues with a submission (e.g. the account provided does not allow Direct Debit payments to be taken, for example), Bacs will inform Nuapay via an AUDDIS response file and that DDI will be automatically updated to `CANCELLED`
+* Where there are issues with a submission (e.g. the account provided does not allow Direct Debit payments to be taken, for example), Bacs will inform Nuapay via an AUDDIS response file and that DDI will be automatically updated to `REJECTED`.
+You may want to configure a Webhook to be automatically notified of this: see details on the [Mandate Reject Event](np_whmandreject.html) page.
 * Where there is no issue, the DDI is deemed to be successfully lodged and its status is updated to `ACTIVE`.
 Once a DDI is in Active status, Direct Debit payments may be made against it.

 See [Mandate/DDI Statuses](np_mandatestatuses.html) For more information on the various statuses.